-To un-publish a timeline to a group of users, repeat steps above and perform the opposite operation: select the user group in the Selected Groups area and click the Left Arrow button.
+To un-publish a timeline to a group of users, or the individual users, repeat steps above and perform the opposite operation: select the user group, or user, in the Selected Groups area and click the Left Arrow button.

-5.2.7.
+6.2.7.
 Transferring Timelines